agentrickard/domain/domain_user/README.txt

   username.personal.example.com

-When entering your root domain, you need not include the username string.
+When entering your root domain, you should not include the username string.

+WARNING: Your web server must be configured to recognize these domains for them to function.
+Wildcard DNS is the preferred solution for handling user domains.

 ----
 4.3   User Domain URL Scheme